 2. PhilHealth programme

 Private health insurance is widely available and it can be very expensive.
-If you are still active in the work force, your company may have provided their employees with a health care insurance.
+If you are still active in the workforce, your company may have provided their employees with health care insurance.
 The premium may either be paid 100% by the company or it will be on a sharing basis.
 The employee may be required to pay a certain percentage of the annual premium.
-If you are self employed, you can get a health insurance for yourself and pay the whole premium.
+If you are self-employed, you can get health insurance for yourself and pay the whole premium.

 - Use of the operating room, intensive care unit (ICU), isolation room and recovery rooms

 - Professional fees of attending physicians, surgeons, and anesthesiologists

 - X-ray, laboratory examinations, diagnostic tests and therapeutic procedures incidental to confinement

 - Anesthesia and its administration

 - Eye, ear, nose & throat (EENT) treatment prescribed by an accredited physician or specialist